probablyanxious/hist1900-memex/docs/Starting Point.md

 - 5+ source notes added, atomic/idea notes as appropriate - all marked as new for easy finding.

+##### Changes and updates / April 9th 2023

+- Made outerlinkages to other student's work more apparent and easy to access

+- 5 source notes added, idea and atomic notes as appropriate.

 ### Start Here!